bendyorke/ender/README.md

 Functionality
 =====

 This application allows photo uploading to Amazon S3 using the Amazon Web Services SDK.
+Before uploading, it resizes the image to have a width of 1000px.
 Once uploaded it stores the photo url in mongoose, and can retrieve the images and display them.
 It relies on a restful architecture for the creation and retrieval of photos.

 In the Future
 =====